Apartment and room rentals

 - How can I terminate a fixed-term agreement earlier?

-If you have a fixed-term agreement, but you would like to quit earlier, you can do by mutual consent or by an extraordinary notice.
-In a mutual consent Lessor and Lessee can agree anyhow, but Lessors are usually not so motivated in it.
+If you have a fixed-term agreement, but you would like to quit earlier, you can do by mutual consent or by extraordinary notice.
+In mutual consent Lessor and Lessee can agree anyhow, but Lessors are usually not so motivated in it.
 In case of an extraordinary notice, Lessee must give a signed copy of his/her notice to Lessor.
-After lessor got it, there is a period of notice, which is usually 30 days but it can be different according to the agreement.
+After the lessor got it, there is a period of notice, which is usually 30 days but it can be different according to the agreement.
 For this period Lessee must pay the rental fee.
 In addition, Lessor gets the security deposit as well.